What is Desmoplastic Mesothelioma?

 Diagnosing desmoplastic mesothelioma can be tricky because of the fibrous tissue that develops near the tumor.
 Doctors sometimes misdiagnose the cell mutation as pleural fibrosis or other diseases.

-The help prevent a mesothelioma misdiagnosis, doctors use specific diagnostic criteria.
+To help prevent a mesothelioma misdiagnosis, doctors use specific diagnostic criteria.
 Desmoplastic mesothelioma diagnostic criteria include:

 - The tumor contains the p53 suppressor gene.